Statement of Provision

 Pattern of work

 Each module consists of three weeks of preliminary study, followed by an intensive teaching week, and then a six week assignment.
 The teaching week involves a combination of seminars, classes, and practical exercises: the balance between these components depends upon the subject matter of the module.
-At MSc level, there are two additional modules associated with the completion of the project and dissertation: here, the emphasis is upon supporting research activity, with one-to-one meetings between student and supervisor.
+There is an additional module associated with starting work on the project and dissertation: here, the emphasis is upon supporting research activity, with one-to-one meetings between student and supervisor.

 One-to-one and small group teaching